6.3 |

 denominational doctrine

-longer.
-Supporters of religious liberty said that all believers
+Supporters of religious liberty began to claim that all believers actually

-actually worshiped one and the same god, and that in this spirit
+worshiped one and the same god, and that in this spirit they should

 many of these countries political parties were often founded on